Ornate facade of Petit Palais in Paris with intricate architectural details.

 Black and white cat in a field of yellow flowers, Bruno Liljefors exhibition, Petit Palais.

-If you plan to explore multiple attractions in Paris, start with the furthest one from your location to make efficient use of your time.
+If you're visiting multiple attractions in Paris, start with the furthest one from your location to make efficient use of your time.

 Customer Reviews